blackboard/BBDN-REST-Demo-Ruby/README.md

 # BBDN-REST-Demo-Ruby
 This project contains sample code for interacting with the Blackboard Learn REST Web Services in Ruby.
-This sample was built with Ruby 2.0.0p645.
+This sample was built with Ruby 3.0.0p0.
 It uses the rest-client gem for HTTP processing.

 ###Project at a glance:
+- Target: Blackboard Learn SaaS 2015.12.0 and above
+- Source Release: v2.0
+- Release Date  2020-12-29
+- Author: shurrey
+- Tested on Blackboard Learn SaaS Release 3900.2.0-rel.34+4ad580a
+- Updated for Ruby 3

 - Target: Blackboard Learn SaaS 2015.12.0 and above
 - Source Release: v1.0
 - Release Date  2016-03-15